 Exposure: Full sun

-Direct sow May to August, or sow in June, when cucumbers are transplanted, to coincide maturity for pickling.
+Direct sow late spring through summer, or sow when cucumbers are transplanted, to coincide maturity for pickling.
 Dill tends to bolt if transplanted, so it is best direct sown.
-Stagger your harvest by sowing every 2-3 weeks for a constant supply of fresh leaves.
+Stagger the harvest by sowing every 2-3 weeks for a constant supply of fresh leaves.
 Optimal soil temperature for germination: 15-21°C (60-70°F).
 Seeds should germinate in 10-21 days.